About Hydra...

 because if you wait you won't find

 one.
-Because of its proximity to
+But because of its proximity to

 Athens it is the perfect island to

-are usually people there,
+are usually people there year round,

 especially during weekends,